-I ignore this and imagine the drink might actually provide a combination of refreshment and bitterness, fortitude, and citrus, and that a sip or two will make me feel like Churchill commanding a veranda.
+I ignore this and imagine the drink might actually provide a combination of refreshment and bitterness, fortitude, and citrus, and that a sip or two will make me feel like Bogart on a particularly chill night at the Cafe Americain*.
 It is instead flat and syrupy, tasting like a cucumber pickle where they forgot the vinegar.

 Kochumbar salad, a mélange of cucumber, sun gold tomatoes, and puffed rice is also not the garden breeze I am craving in this blazing summer heat.
 The cukes are snappy, but the tomatoes are insipid, the puffed rice eat like styrofoamy take-out Chinese Mongolian beef garnish.

 The Bombay sandwich, aka “psychedelic grilled cheese with…many, many things” is better.
 It is at least a contrast of crispy and gooey.
 But it is overwrought, stuffed with crunchy Indian street snacks and mango powder and jalapenos.
 If your tastes in experimental music composition skew toward say Captain Beefheart’s Trout Mask Replica, you may love this sandwich, but if you’re expecting say, The Beatle’s “A Day in the Life”, you will likely be crying tears in to the sandwich’s gloppy side dip which eats like a combo of borscht and Panda Express sweet and sour sauce.